top of page

 Records & Milestones

 Adesanya became the interim UFC Middleweight Champion and set up the unification fight with Robert Whittaker.
-Holloway added the interim LW title to his FW belt, becoming a simultaneous two-division titleholder in an interim sense — the LW title was eventually stripped as he returned to featherweight.
+Poirier became the interim UFC Lightweight Champion and the next challenger for Khabib Nurmagomedov, whom he would face for unification at UFC 242.
 Gastelum’s performance was widely recognised as the finest of his career.
-Poirier, despite the loss, established himself as a genuine LW title contender.
-The card’s total output — two five-round wars both decided by the judges, both involving champions performing at their ceiling — made UFC 236 one of 2019’s most celebrated events.
+Holloway, despite the loss, returned to defend his FW title at UFC 240 against Frankie Edgar and was unaffected long-term by the LW campaign.
+The card’s total output — two five-round wars decided by the judges, both involving fighters performing at their ceiling — made UFC 236 one of 2019’s most celebrated events.

 Legacy & Impact